 Traffic signs regulate driving and convey important safety information.
 Stop signs determine right-of-way in intersections.
 At an unregulated intersection, the first vehicle to arrive at the intersection has the right of way.
 A stop sign automatically gives the right of way to oncoming traffic that does not have a stop sign.

 When a stop sign is obscured by a tree branch or overgrown bush, a motorcyclist may assume that having arrived first, he or she has the right of way.
 An oncoming driver, expecting the motorcyclist to stop, might not slow down when approaching the intersection.
 In that situation, an obstructed stop sign is a substantial cause of any ensuing collision.

 The obstruction of other important regulatory signs and signals, including traffic lights, yield signs, and “no right turn on red” signs, can lead to motorcycle accidents.
 Motorcyclists are also at risk when they cannot see signs that warn of hidden driveways, dangerous curves, and lane transitions.

 The state or local government responsible for road maintenance is also responsible for assuring that its signs are visible.
 Unfortunately, tight budgets often cause governments to neglect their responsibilities.
-When the government knows or should know that a sign is obstructed and does nothing to correct the problem, a lawyer, like a motorcycle accident lawyer, can help riders recover compensation for accident injuries that are related to the obstructed sign.
+When the government knows or should know that a sign is obstructed and does nothing to correct the problem a motorcycle accident lawyer can help riders recover compensation for accident injuries that are related to the obstructed sign.